yuvaldori/gigaspaces-wiki-jekyll/xap102adm/web-management-monitoring.markdown

 Please refer to the [InfluxDB Reporter](./metrics-influxdb-reporter.html) section for detailed configuration instructions.
 {%endrefer%}

-Then you configure the dashboard connection for Grafana:
+Then we configure the dashboard connection for Grafana:

 {%highlight xml%}
    <grafana>